Redcat468/DiskIAnalyser/README.md

 It's a simple python script to run on TrueNAS server to analyze the SMART disk reports using ChatGPT.
 The goal is to leverage the GPT 3.5 Turbo and GPT4 API to read your disk's SMART reports and generate a simplified report with a health score for each disk.
 Once the report is generated, it is formatted in html and sent via email.
-Another function of this script allow the user to select a specific disk and run an analysis against the result of the <code> smartctl -a /dev/daxx
+Another function of this script allow the user to select a specific disk and run an analysis against the result of ```smartctl -a /dev/daxx ```

 This script requires the installation of the openai module.
 If you don't want to use pip, you can follow these steps: